thomasgredig/MonteCarlo-Pi/README.md

 ## Timing

-Computing 2 million steps takes about 103 ms. A typical result is `3.142`, so result is about 0.01% accurate.
+Computing 2 million steps takes about 103 ms on a typical computer.
+A typical result is `3.142`, so result is about 0.01% accurate.

 ## Model and Accuracy